knuesel/callisto/src/rendering.typ

 }

 // Render a cell by using the sub-templates specified in the
-// `templates` dictionary, with fields: raw, markdown, input, output.
+// `templates` dictionary, with fields: raw, markdown, code, input, output.
 #let cell-template(
   cell,
   templates: (:),